 The Public Safety Director/Chief of Police is the administrator directly responsible for the safety and security of Thiel College.
-Public Safety maintains a force to provide police protection 24 hours a day, 7 days a week.
-The department consists of sworn, armed police officers who have met the standards of Pennsylvania Municipal Police officer training.
+Thiel Police maintains a force to provide police protection 24 hours a day, 7 days a week.
+The Police Department consists of sworn, armed police officers who have met the standards of Pennsylvania Municipal Police officer training.
 All officers are trained in emergency response procedures, First Aid, and CPR.
 The Public Safety department is located on the 2nd floor of the Howard Miller Student Center and can be reached at 724-589-2222.

-The Campus Police officers perform many functions for the College community.
+The Thiel Police officers perform many functions for the College community.
 Their primary function is to preserve the safety of the people living and working within the College community, and to protect College property.
 Secondary functions include locking and unlocking buildings, vehicle lockouts, battery jumps, enforcing traffic regulations and checking building equipment to ensure that proper safety and operating conditions are maintained.
-Campus Police officers have the authority to arrest, if necessary..
+Thiel Police Department officers have the authority to arrest, and file criminal charges if necessary.

 As a member of the community, it is your responsibility to uphold the laws of the community in spirit and in action.
-You can help keep Thiel College a safe community by following the campus rules and regulations and by reporting suspicious activity at 724-589-2222.
+You can help keep Thiel College a safe community by following the campus rules and regulations that are found in this handbook.
+Please report suspicious activity at 724-589-2222.
 Please comply with requests that you may receive from an officer on campus; the intent is to protect the safety of you, your friends and the campus.